How We Work

 Mentoring & Team Leadership

 LEF seeks to connect students with experienced community members in all disciplines who are willing to share their expertise.
-Whether you are a business owner, retired professional or technical expert, there are many opportunities to mentor an individual student for a special project or lead a team of students for a competition.
+Whether you are a business owner, retired professional or technical expert, there are many opportunities to mentor an individual student or lead a team of students.
 Click below to inquire.

 Thought Leadership & Need Awareness

 LEF is not a political organization.
 We do seek to provide our community with access to recent articles and information on issues that concern students.
 Three times per year we publish a newsletter, The LEF Report, that highlights a thought leadership topic.
+Due to the pandemic, publishing has been suspended.
 We also provide links to other publishers of relevant education and parenting content in our Insights section.

 Examples of LEF-Funded Programs